10 Ways to Keep the Mind Sharp as We Age

 Music affects the brain profoundly, and has been linked to improved cognition and memory functioning.

 Many colleges and senior centers offer engaging, low-cost lectures and classes for older adults.
 Whether you’re learning a new language or beefing up your computer skills, ongoing education is a surefire way to keep sharp.

 When you challenge and stimulate yourself intellectually, you exercise your brain and increase your mental capacity.
 Crosswords are a popular choice, but puzzles of all kinds may be similarly helpful.

 Writing improves working memory and your ability to communicate.
 It matters not whether it’s an email to family, a private journal or the “Great American Novel.”

-It’s important to note that there are no clinically proven ways to reverse the course of brain diseases like Alzheimer’s, but leading a healthy lifestyle that’s both socially and intellectually stimulating combats normal, age-related mental decline, and may decrease the risk of developing Alzheimer’s and other kinds of dementia.
+It’s important to know that although there are no clinically proven ways to reverse the course of brain diseases like Alzheimer’s, leading a healthy lifestyle that’s both socially and intellectually stimulating combats normal, age-related mental decline.
+This may decrease the risk of developing Alzheimer’s and other kinds of dementia.

 Do you have advice about how to sustain an aging brain?
-Please share your comments below.
+Share your suggestions with us in the comments below.